DamengRandom/tipify/git-tips-one.md

 `git pull --rebase = git fetch + git rebase`
 <!-- this is something to recall quickly: https://github.com/twtrubiks/Git-Tutorials -->

-Common usage: git pull --rebase, providing more cleaner and won't impose a `logical grouping` on your commits
+Common usage: `git pull --rebase`, providing more cleaner and won't impose a `logical grouping` on your commits

-Simple word: `git push --rebase` made `code reviewer` life much easier to review the commits
+Simple word: `git pull --rebase` made `code reviewer` life much easier to review the commits

 *** after git rebase, if we have conflicts, we normally `git add .` + `git rebase --continue` + `git push` ***